Gluten-Free Cottage Cheese French Bread Loaf (No Yeast)

 Step 1: Prepare the Cottage Cheese and Preheat

-Preheat your oven to 350°F (175°C).
-Line a baking sheet with parchment paper or a silicone baking mat.
+Preheat your oven to 350°F. Line a baking sheet with parchment paper and lightly spray it with oil, or use a silicone baking mat if you have one.
+This dough is moist, and that extra step helps prevent sticking.

 Blending the egg in with the blended cottage cheese.